 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to analyze and interpret evidence from a variety of texts, broadly defined to include fiction, nonfiction, drama, film, new media, and primary texts including interviews and oral histories.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 95% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase instruction in the skills of close reading, particularly as they apply to nonfiction, primary texts, visual media, and scholarly sources.
+Analysis: In AC 2018-2019, the target was not met, as 91 out of 97 (93.81%) student projects were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
+Based on the analysis of the results, in AC 2019-2020 action was taken to emphasize the skills of close reading, particularly as they apply to nonfiction, primary texts, and scholarly sources.

-As a result, in AC 2021-2022, the target was not met with 62 of 95 (65%) student projects being judged as competent-to-strong or higher in demonstrating the student's ability to analyze and interpret evidence from a variety of texts.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met.
+As a result, in AC 2019-20, the target was met with 68 of 69 (98.55%) student projects being judged as competent or higher in demonstrating the student's ability to analyze and interpret evidence from a variety of texts.
+This represents a 4.74% increase from the previous year.
+Increased instruction in the all methods of close reading is the reason for this increase.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in the skills of close reading, particularly as they apply to nonfiction, primary texts, visual media, and scholarly sources.
-Also, because the target was not met, it will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase instruction in the skills of close reading, particularly as they apply to nonfiction, primary texts, visual media, and scholarly sources.
+Also, because the target was met, it will be set at 100% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AC 2020-2021.